 Peter Wong

 Peter Wong is an Associate Professor of Architecture at the University of North Carolina-Charlotte, where he has taught architectural design, history, and theory since 1988.
-His scholarly efforts include a translation of Vittorio Gregotti’s treatise, Inside Architecture (w/ Francesca Zaccheo, MIT, 1996) and a study of Shanghai shikumen housing in the article “Chinese Puzzle” published in Diversity and Design (Routledge, 2015).
-These written projects draw from research exploring urban housing, 1950s and 60s building culture, and the experience and meaning of contemporary architectural space.
-His current research investigates spatial perception in domestic interior realms, utilizing eye-tracking hardware and software to reveal areas of visual attention in housing environments.
-This work is performed as an interdisciplinary project with colleagues from the Department of Computer Science at UNC Charlotte.
+His scholarly contributions include a translation of Vittorio Gregotti’s treatise, Inside Architecture (w/ Francesca Zaccheo, MIT, 1996) and a critical account of Shanghai shikumen housing in the article “Chinese Puzzle” published in Diversity and Design (Routledge, 2015).
+These writings draw from research in urban housing, modernist building vocabulary, and the means by which architectural space is understood, interpreted, and defined.
+Currently, his work investigates spatial perception in domestic interior environments with the aid of eye-tracking hardware and software to reveal areas of visual attention.

-Peter received his degrees from the University of Washington (BA 1981) and the University of Pennsylvania (MArch 1985), and is a licensed architect in the states of Pennsylvania and North Carolina.
+Peter received his degrees from the University of Washington (BA 1981) and the University of Pennsylvania (MArch 1985) and is a licensed architect in the states of Pennsylvania and North Carolina.
 He has received design awards from the National Organization of Minority Architects (NOMA) and the Charlotte Chapter of the AIA.
-Currently he directs the School’s undergraduate third year design core and offers advanced social housing studios at the masters level.
-He has taught and led numerous study abroad programs in Italy, Spain, and China.
+He teaches in both the graduate and undergraduate programs and is a contributing member in the School’s semester Rome, Italy program.

 EXPLORE HIS RECENT WORK